-The good part is that you do not have to create any video by yourself.
+The good part is that you do not have to create any videos by yourself.
 Simply go to YouTube and search for your keyword there.

-Pick the most relevant video to your content and embed at the most appropriate place.
+Pick the most relevant video to your content and embed it at the most appropriate place.

 Repeat this process for other keywords to add more videos.

-It is important to note that emdedding videos in content is one of the uncommon ways to improve SEO.
+It is important to note that embedding videos in the content are one of the uncommon ways to improve SEO.